ppy/osu-wiki/news/2026/2026-02-21-new-featured-artist-shk.md

 ![](https://assets.ppy.sh/artists/530/header.jpg)

 Before the average osu! player was born, South Korean producer **SHK** (a.k.a. *Shin Hyun Keun* or *SoundHolicK*) was crafting tunes that would eventually become legendary to the rhythm game world.
-His extensive catalogue began with *O2Jam*, where song series like *Identity* and *Death Moon* gained their footing, then later spreading to other corners of the rhythm game scene like *Cytus* and *PUMP IT UP*.
+His extensive catalogue began with *O2Jam*, where song series like *Identity* and *Death Moon* gained their footing, later spreading to other corners of the rhythm game scene like *Cytus* and *PUMP IT UP*.

 Here on osu!, **SHK** has been relevant since the dawn of mapping.
 The one and only [James](https://osu.ppy.sh/users/5728) introduced [*Identity*](https://osu.ppy.sh/beatmapsets/1421) to osu! in the stone age, but these timeless tracks are still being mapped today, as seen by [*Identity Part 4*](https://osu.ppy.sh/beatmapsets/2497402) (which was Ranked earlier this month!).